 - Specialists – Chiropractors are trained in spinal manipulation, a technique that can help temporarily decompress areas of the spine that are pinching nerves.
 Another option is visiting a neurologist, which is a physician who specializes in the diagnosis and treatment of nervous system disorders.

-If you are experiencing painful degenerative changes in the spine, it might be time to consider seeking an alternative treatment, such as the minimally invasive, outpatient procedures performed by orthopedic experts at Laser Spine Institute.
-Contact us to learn more about our safe and effective endoscopic techniques and to receive a complimentary MRI or CT scan review.
+If you are experiencing painful degenerative changes in the spine, it might be time to consider seeking an alternative treatment, such as the minimally invasive, outpatient procedures performed by the orthopedic surgeons at Laser Spine Institute.
+Contact us to learn about our effective alternatives to traditional open back surgery and to receive a review of your MRI or CT scan.